sassygrody/some-game-of-life/README.md

 [] Abstractions are clear and provide the possibility of extension in the future without significant refactoring [] Details like idempotency and invariants are considered if relevant to the problem

+## Rules

+(Condensced from wikipedia)

+1. Any dead cell with three live neighbours becomes a live cell.
+1. Any live cell with two or three live neighbours survives.
+1. All other live cells die in the next generation.
+Similarly, all other dead cells stay dead.

 ## Dependencies

 - Ruby (bundled and built with 2.7.0, but any 2.x should you need to lower the version)